On LASSO for Predictive Regression: Simulations

 \section{Simulations}

-In this section, we examine via simulations the performance of the LASSO methods in forecasting as well as variable screening.
-We consider different sample sizes to demonstrate the approximation of the asymptotic theory in finite samples.
+In this section, we examine via simulations the performance of the LASSO methods in forecasting and variable screening.
+We consider different sample sizes to demonstrate the quality of the asymptotic approximation in finite samples.
 Comparison is based on the one-period-ahead out-of-sample forecast.